 Consider FAQPage Structured Data as an opportunity that allow you to convince the user to click your link, by sharing the extra information (in form of FAQs) about your page in context with query of the user.

-Writing good FAQs can depend on various factors like type of website, content of web page, and so on.
+Writing good FAQs can depend on various factors like the type of website, the content of web page, and so on.

-However, there are few basic points (do’s and don’ts) which you should consider while writing FAQs for a webpage.
+However, there are a few basic points (do’s and don’ts) that you should consider while writing FAQs for a webpage.

 - Add only relevant FAQs.